MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Get-MgBetaServicePrincipalSynchronizationJobSchema.md

 Retrieve the schema for a given synchronization job or template.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgServicePrincipalSynchronizationJobSchema](/powershell/module/Microsoft.Graph.Applications/Get-MgServicePrincipalSynchronizationJobSchema?view=graph-powershell-1.0)

 ## SYNTAX

 ### Get (Default)